+(If cardinality of s is non-zero, insert the first point with given x.)
 We thus get a large number (18) of integral points.
 Together with their opposites and the point at infinity, this makes a total of 37 integral points, which is large for a curve having such a small conductor.
-So we suspect (if we don't know already, since this curve is quite famous!) that the rank of this curve must be large.
+So we suspect (if we do not know already, since this curve is quite famous!) that the rank of this curve must be large.
 Let's try and put some order into this.
 Note that we work only with the integral points, but in general rational points should also be considered.
+Type